itdesign/kubernetes-workshop/docs/tutorial/01-run-the-backend/04-fault-tolerance.md

 ## Scale the deployment

-A deployment consists of a given amount of replicas, each a running pod with the identical configuration.
+A deployment consists of a given amount of replicas, each is a running pod with identical configuration.
 Kubernetes allows us to scale up the deployment.
 This can be done in two ways:

 ### Edit and apply the service definition